vincent51689453/indoor_vision_navigation/README.md

 It is a CNN approach to achieve indoor navigation.

 ## Training
 Assuem the name of your dataset called "abc", you need to put all images into datasets/abc/temp.
 Then, create two empty directories named as train and test which contain an empty train.csv or test.csv respectively.
+Remember all the image names should such format, img_0001.jpg.
+The index must have length in 4.

 There are several parameters you may need to change in shuffle_data.py which are lines 7-18.
 There are related to your datasets file path and data set distributions.